 According to the new research released in the Kravitz Inc. 2017 National Cash Balance Research Report, the number of new cash balance plans adopted by employers increased 17% in 2015.
-So, cash balance plans now account for over 34% of all defined benefit plans (up from 2.9% in 2001).
+The popularity of cash balance plans have continued to rise and now account for over 34% of all defined benefit plans (up from 2.9% in 2001).

 Cash balance plans allow high-income earners to save more for retirement.
 They have been a popular choice among medical/dental and law firms.
 However, the recent findings noted an increasing diversity of companies adopting cash balance plans.
 According to the Kravitz report, medical/dental and law groups account for about 40% of the cash balance market and are becoming increasingly popular across other industries including technology, retail and manufacturing.